girl in library holding book

 Prerequisites: Placement into MAV 121 or higher.

-Placement determined by Mathematics Placement Exam.
+Placement determined by Mathematics Placement Exam

 MAV 125 Mathematics for Liberal Arts (3 credits)

 Students will learn problem-solving skills and topics related to algebra, geometry, mathematical logic, and statistics.
+MA 125 may not be taken as an MA elective by students with a secondary education mathematics concentration.

 Term Availability: Fall, Spring